VDrift/vdrift/docs/Creating_cars.md

 Car Definition File
 -------------------

-Finally you must write car definition file, which contains all of the [car parameters](car_parameters.md).
-You can start by copying tools/cars/blank.car and entering values to fit your vehicle.
+Finally you must write car definition file, which contains all of the [car parameters](Car_parameters.md).
 Try to find accurate information regarding the specifications of the car and duplicate it as closely as possible.
 The units are all in [MKS](http://scienceworld.wolfram.com/physics/MKS.html) (meters, kilograms, seconds).
 It might also help to read [*The Physics of Racing*](http://www.miata.net/sport/Physics/) by Brian Beckman.

-Needless to say, it requires a lot of knowledge to create a car definition file from scratch so it is suggested that you try using values from other cars.
+Needless to say, it requires a lot of knowledge to create a car definition file from scratch, so it is recommended to use one of existing car files as a template.
 Many of the [community-made cars for Racer](http://www.racer-xtreme.com/) have very similar values that can be used for VDrift.

 Locations
 ---------